whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 The deployment is then defined with a name, the endpoint, model, environment, code configuration (the scoring script), compute instance type (`Standard_NC40ads_H100_v5` for me) and instance count (1 for testing, but increase it if you have quota and need redundancy + scale, of course).

-All the above is stock-standard from the SDK examples BUT ONE IMPORTANT ENTITY to set is
+All the above code is stock-standard from the SDK examples BUT ONE IMPORTANT ENTITY TO SET HERE THAT IS NOT in the examples, is:

 `request_settings=OnlineRequestSettings( request_timeout_ms=60000 )`